hc704/STAT_5014_2019_hc704/README.md

-# This a repository for course STAT5014
+# This a repository for course STAT5014 Fall 2019